cheer4ftc/ftc-data/KEYSTATS.md

 All stats are computed from Qualifying matches only except where noted!

 For some events, full match details are available.
-Stats for these events are in -Stats files.
+Stats for these events are in -StatsDet files.

 For other events, only match results without details are available.
-Stats for these events are in -StatsResults files.
+Stats for these events are in -StatsRes files.

 ## Tournament and Team information